-The room we’re working on is a client’s former Sunroom.
-We are planning to revamp it completely and give them a place to relax, read or just hang out.
-Here is the overall plan and inspiration.
+Before we dive right into the process, let’s walk through it with a real life example.
+The room we are planning to add green to is a client’s former Sunroom.
+We’ll revamp it completely and give them a place to relax, read or just hang out.
+Here is the inspiration and plan.

 So, as you can see, GREEN is a main design element here and we plan to paint all of the walls in it.
 This is what I call an “Impact Color”.
-In this case, you’re not looking for a whole house interior color to tie everything in.
+In this case, you’re definitely NOT looking for a whole house interior color to tie everything in.
 We’re looking for impact!
 Drama!
 A statement!
-Here’s my plan.

 You need inspiration.
 A pillow, a plate, hell…a shoe will work.
 Something you love, something you see as an inspiration for the room.
 Some place to jump off from.
 This Kate Spade plate is our inspiration piece for the room.
 Super cute, isn’t it?

 Next, we’re heading to the paint store.
 This is the dangerous part!
 Paint stores can just suck you in with all their fancy dancy displays and trick you with their lighting.
 Bring your inspiration item with you and use it to pull some paint chips.
 Hold them together, see what “goes”.
 Look at the lighter areas, the darker areas, the middle, and so on.
 You can see this above in the top photo.
 Bring home ALL of your chips.
 Pay no attention to the cashier giving you the dirty look as you walk out with a bag full of paint chips, they’re free after all!
 Once you’re home, spread them all out and look at them in YOUR house with YOUR lighting.
 You will likely change your initial thoughts and that’s OK.
 Now we NARROW!
 We are going to eliminate the ones that don’t work and narrow it down to 2 or 3…no more than 5.
 Really.
 Now we have a short list of 3 or so paint colors we like.
 Progress!